Fall Semester—A Time for Parents to Discuss the Risks of College Drinking

-They should also discuss the penalties for underage drinking as well as how alcohol use can lead to date rape, violence, and academic failure.
+- Talking with students about the dangers of harmful and underage college drinking—such as the penalties for underage drinking, and how alcohol use can lead to date rape, violence, and academic failure.

 Resources Are Available

-For parents who want to talk to their college-age sons and daughters about the consequences of college drinking, a variety of helpful resources are available from NIAAA.
+For parents who want to discuss the consequences of college drinking with their sons and daughters, a variety of helpful resources are available from NIAAA at www.collegedrinkingprevention.gov.

-The Task Force’s award-winning Web site, http://www.collegedrinkingprevention.gov, features this guide along with links to alcohol policies at colleges across the country, an interactive diagram of the human body and how alcohol affects it, an interactive alcohol cost calculator, and the full text of all Task Force materials.
+The website also provides links to alcohol policies at colleges across the country, an interactive diagram of how alcohol affects the human body, and an interactive alcohol cost calculator.

 For more information, please visit: www.collegedrinkingprevention.gov